MinBZK/nl-wallet/wallet_web/README.md

 Other options that can be passed to the custom element are:
 - `start-url`: The URL to start a session.
 If not provided, it will default to `document.location.href`
 - `text`: The text that is displayed on the button.
+Note that this *MUST* contain the words "NL Wallet".
 If not provided, it will default to `Login with NL Wallet`/`Inloggen met NL Wallet`
 - `lang`: The language that is used for the text inside the dialog.
 Currently, only `en` (English) and `nl` (Dutch) are supported.
 If not provided, it will default to `nl`